Reading the australian federal version.Choose your state →

 What is this right?

-• Who it covers: Australian Government agencies, private sector organisations with annual turnover over $3 million, and all health service providers, regardless of size.
-Some small businesses are also covered if they trade in personal information or provide services under a Commonwealth contract.
+• Who it covers: Commonwealth agencies, private organisations with annual turnover over $3 million, and all health service providers regardless of size.
+Some smaller businesses are also caught if they trade in personal information or operate under a Commonwealth contract.

-• Right to know (APP 1 & 5): Organisations must tell you what information they collect, why, and who they share it with through a clear privacy policy.
+• Right to know (APPs 1 & 5): organisations must tell you what they collect, why, and who they share it with — usually through a privacy policy.

-• Right to access and correct (APP 12 & 13): You can request access to your personal information and ask for corrections if it is wrong.
+• Right to access and correct (APPs 12 & 13): you can request access to your information and ask for corrections.

-• Data breach notification: Since February 2018, organisations must notify you and the Office of the Australian Information Commissioner (OAIC) about data breaches that are likely to result in serious harm.
+• Data breach notification: since February 2018, organisations must notify you and the OAIC about breaches likely to cause serious harm.

-• Penalties: Serious or repeated privacy breaches carry penalties of up to $50 million, three times the benefit obtained, or 30% of adjusted domestic turnover (whichever is greatest).
+• Penalties: serious or repeated breaches attract up to $50 million, three times the benefit obtained, or 30% of adjusted domestic turnover (whichever is greatest).

 When does it apply?